sirzur/DJA0230TLS/ROOT.md

 uci commit
 ```

+ > **A word of warning**: Some ISPs can/will (and rather rightfully so) drop connections that block CWMP.
+If you have an issue, talk to your ISP.
+You can re-enable CWMP by turning it back on in the configuration file, and reverting this to 'wan' (interface) and 'wan6' (interface6) respectively.

 This means that the CWMP system will now only speak to your LAN interfaces.
 This means that even if something goes very wrong, CWMP cannot speak to the outside world.
 The good part about that is if you ever want to mess with CWMP again, you can.
 If you want to take it a step further, you can set the acs_url (the address of the virtual machine or whatever else), and other things.

 Notably anything in your plain text configuration file should work just fine :)